3rd Battalion International Legion (Ukraine): Battle of Bakhmut

 In March and April 2023, during the Battle of Bakhmut, Ukrainian forces were rapidly losing ground in the direction of the city of Bakhmut.
 3rd Battalion International Legion, alongside several teams from 1st Battalion (including the Kenobi Death Korps, a part of Bravo I Company 1st Battalion) participated in the defense of Bakhmut.
 The International Legion has described the battle on their website as "one of the most gruelling battles since the beginning of the war".
 One of the legionnaires described that throughout the battle, fighting was non-stop, with continuous shelling, machine gun fire, and rockets often ongoing for all 24 hours in a day.
 Amidst the heavy fighting, the legionnaires contributed to repelling Russian attacks on the flanks of Bakhmut and securing the remaining supply routes into the besieged city.

 In July 2023, it was reported by the International Legion that a team from the battalion had captured a Russian soldier while assaulting Russian positions in eastern Ukraine.

 2023 Ukrainian counteroffensive

 On 29 August 2023, Malcolm Nance, a member of the battalion, stated publicly that the battalion was deployed to the Donbas front during the Ukrainian summer counteroffensive and required vehicles including Steyr-Puch Pinzgauer Armored Personnel Carriers, armored Land Rover Defender trucks, and Polaris ATVs.

+Disbandment

+In December 2025, the Battalion was disbanded.
+Personnel of the 3rd Battalion were transferred to the 475th Assault Regiment alongside personnel of the 1st Battalion.